A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 \subsection{Main Observation}

 We observe surprisingly high accuracy achieved by neural networks in this dataset classification task.
 This observation is robust across different settings.
 By default, we randomly sample 1M and 10K images from each dataset as training and validation sets, respectively.
-We train a ConvNeXt-T model \cite{liu2022convnet} following common practice of supervised training (implementation details are in Appendix).
-We observe the following behaviors in our experiments:
+We train a ConvNeXt-T model~\citep{liu2022convnet} following common practice of supervised training (implementation details are in Appendix~\ref{impleA}).